AndrewJConklin/code-analysis-exercise-6/README.md

 <table>
   <tr>
     <th>What does this program do?</th>
-    <td>This program takes an input that is an array of numberd and adds together the squares of each number in the array.
-The program then returns the sum of each the squares. </td>
+    <td>This program takes an input that is an array of numbers and adds together the squares of each number in the array.
+The program then returns the sum the squares. </td>
   </tr>
 </table>